 History of Salem

-Salem’s stories include the history of its name – which means “City of Peace” – and the seventeenth-century conflicts that occurred shortly after the name was given.
+Long before English colonizers arrived, the land we call Salem today was home to a thriving indigenous community.
+The Naumkeag band of the Massachusett tribe used this area as a seasonal fishing village.
+Salem’s stories include the history of its name – which means “City of Peace” – and the conflicts that occurred in the 1600s, shortly after the name was given.
 Early settlers struggled to survive in Salem, and their struggles have left a mark on this city that has endured nearly four centuries.

 Due to a combination of social, religious, political and legal factors, 14 women and five men were hanged for the crime of witchcraft in Salem in 1692.
 Another man was pressed to death for refusing to stand trial, and an additional five people died in jail.
 This was at a time when most European people believed that witches were real and could cause harm.
-It is estimated that between the mid-fifteenth and the mid-eighteenth century, about 50,000 people were legally executed for the crime of witchcraft in Europe and its colonies.
+It is estimated that between c.
+1550 – 1750, about 50,000 people were legally executed for the crime of witchcraft in Europe and its colonies.
 Before 1692, witch trials in New England had generally been infrequent, local occurrences involving few people.
 The Salem trials were different mainly because of the sheer number of people — about 175 — accused during the course of the crisis.

 America’s first millionaires lived in Salem.
 Their fortunes were made in the Great Age of Sail and the legacy of this time can be seen in the forms of incomparable architecture and unique museums.
 Of national note, the city was also home to the first muster in 1637 on Salem Common, marking the birthplace of the National Guard.